The Adult Attachment Interview – online training 18 days

 The AAI offers a unique opportunity to further professional development but it is also very demanding.
 Achieving reliability for clinical use will take at least a year and for coding/research at least two years.
 Only those who reach a satisfactory level of competence in a pre-test will be allowed to proceed to the reliability test.

-You need to allow 4 to 6 hours a week for practice outside of the taught weeks.
+You need to allow a minimum of 4 to 6 hours a week for practice outside of the taught weeks.

 Mandatory Course Requirements